awsdocs/amazon-lumberyard-user-guide/doc_source/testing-aztestscanner.md

 To run the scanner using text files, use the following example:

 ```
-lmbr_test.cmd scan --dir Bin64vc141.Test --whitelist-file my_whitelist.txt --blacklist-file my_blacklist.txt
+lmbr_test.cmd scan --dir Bin64vc141.Test --whitelist-file my_include_list.txt --blacklist-file my_exclude_list.txt
 ```

-You can specify as many whitelists or blacklists as you need\.
+You can specify as many inclusion and exclusion lists as you need\.
 The patterns in each file are combined into one set\.
 For example:

 ```
-lmbr_test.cmd scan --dir Bin64vc141.Test --whitelist-file whitelist1.txt --whitelist-file whitelist2.txt
+lmbr_test.cmd scan --dir Bin64vc141.Test --whitelist-file include1.txt --whitelist-file include2.txt
 ```

-To set a default whitelist that is always included, create a text file called `lmbr_test_whitelist.txt`\.
+To set a default include list, create a text file called `lmbr_test_whitelist.txt`\.
 Place the text file in the root directory of the build \(where `lmbr_test.cmd` is\)\.
-The default blacklist is similarly called `lmbr_test_blacklist.txt`\.
-A default blacklist is provided with the build to capture known libraries that do not need to be scanned\.
+The default exclude list is similarly called `lmbr_test_blacklist.txt`\.
+A default exclude list is provided with the build to capture known libraries that do not need to be scanned\.